kermitt2/delft/Readme.md

 If you have trained the model with ELMo, you need to indicate to use ELMo-based model when annotating with the parameter `--use-ELMo` (note that the runtime impact is important as compared to traditional embeddings):

-> python3 nerTagger.py --dataset-type conll2003 --use-ELMo tag
+> python3 nerTagger.py --dataset-type conll2003 --use-ELMo --file-in data/test/test.ner.en.txt tag

 ##### Ontonotes 5.0 CONLL 2012